icon-bg

 Pros Cons

-Free under 100 assets Price over the limit
+Free under 100 assets High price

 Ease of setup Heavy system load

-Accessibility Not multi-language
+Accessibility No multi-language support

 Helpdesk Limited deployment features